QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/4/b/b.md

 Employing ATI benefits you, and your qualitative inquiry, in several ways.
 Employing ATI:
 -   permits you to display critical evidence supporting your claims;
 -   encourages you to be more careful and precise when making and supporting evidence-based arguments;
--   helps you to meet transparency standards
+-   helps you to meet transparency standards;
 -   facilitates evaluation of your work by reducing transaction costs for readers who seek more information about how you drew descriptive, causal, or interpretive claims or who wish to investigate whether the information contained in cited sources supports evidence-based claims.

 Some models of scholarship that has been annotated using ATI can be found [*here*](https://qdr.syr.edu/ati/ati-models), and more specific directions for using ATI can be found